wasmCloud/wasmcloud-dev-site/content/platform-builder/bare-metal/_index.en.md

 draft: false
 ---

-Running wasmCloud on "bare metal" is an incredibly easy default.
+Running wasmCloud on "bare metal" is incredibly easy.
 You'll likely be taking advantage of this as you develop solutions on your workstation before deploying to production.
-If you've gone through the basic [installation](../../overview/installation/) instructions, then you'll have the wasmCloud host runtime installed on your system.
+If you've gone through the basic [installation](../../overview/installation/) instructions, you'll already have the wasmCloud host runtime installed on your system.